 Forensic Anthropology Field Methods May 31-June 3, 2016

 This is an intensive course designed to enhance one's knowledge in forensic recovery techniques.
 Various mapping techniques and equipment will be discussed and applied to an outdoor context.
 Participants will be responsible for the recovery of scattered and buried human remains at the Anthropology Research Facility.

-Outdoor Recovery Course B: June 10-14, 2013 (COURSE FULL)
+Outdoor Recovery Course June 6-10, 2016

 Pre-requisites: Participants must be gainfully employed in the medico-legal community.
 Medical Examiners, death investigators, law enforcement or other related fields will be considered.

 Comparative Osteology June 13-15, 2015

 This is a hands-on laboratory course introduces participants to basic human osteology and differences with non-human skeletal elements.
 The course will be mostly hands-on with daily quizzes and methods on how to distinguish human from non-human skeletal remains.
 The course is designed for students and law enforcement and focuses on how to distinguish human from non-human skeletal remains.
 No previous knowledge required.

 This hands-on course introduces participants to human osteology and bone biology.
 The course will offer an in-depth study of human skeletal remains, including fragmentary remains and dentition.
 Participants will also be exposed to non-human osseous materials.
 Daily quizzes will help participants track their progress and apply their knowledge.
 The course is designed for students and educators who are interested in learning how to identify complete and fragmentary human bones.
 No previous knowledge required.

 Included: Human Osteology: A Laboratory and Field Manual (2005) by W.M.
 Bass.